zbrogz/sleep_sensor/README.md

 Connect the XeThru to the Mac over usb using a micro usb male to usb male cord.
 #### Software

-1. Install Python 3
+1. Install Python 2
   - This is easiest using Homebrew: https://brew.sh/
-  - `sudo brew install python3`
+  - `sudo brew install python2`
+  - Otherwise macOS comes built with a slightly older version of python 2 that should work still.
 2. Install XeThru ModuleConnector

 ...
 To be continued